RTK-AE/rtk-ae.github.io/index.md

 # Mission

-RTK ⌘ UAE is an RTK Drone Environment Surveying organization operating in UAE, established in 2019.
+RTK ⌘ UAE is an RTK UAV manufacturer and operator based in UAE, established in 2019.

 [RTK](https://en.wikipedia.org/wiki/Real-time_kinematic) is a navigation technique allowing to achieve centimeter precision of an object or landscape on a map.